Dr. Richard Joseph – Board Certified in Veterinary Neurology

 Richard Joseph, DVM, DACVIM (Neurology), has been in clinical practice as a veterinary neurologist since 1989.
-From 1979 to 1981, he was enrolled in veterinary school at La Universidad Autonoma de Santo Domingo in the Dominican Republic.
-Dr. Joseph received his Doctor of Veterinary Medicine degree from the University of Tennessee at Knoxville in 1984.
+He received his DVM degree from the University of Tennessee at Knoxville in 1984.

-In 1985, Dr. Joseph completed an internship in medicine and surgery.
-In 1989, he completed a combined residency in internal medicine and neurology at The Animal Medical Center (AMC) in New York City.
-He became board-certified in neurology in 1989.
+He completed an internship in medicine and surgery, then a combined residency in internal medicine and neurology at the Animal Medical Center in New York City.
+He became board certified in neurology in 1989.
 During his residency, he completed a post-doctoral training program in veterinary acupuncture and became certified by the International Veterinary Acupuncture Society.

-Dr. Joseph was chief neurologist and head of medical service at AMC from 1989 to 2000.
-He was the only practicing neurologist in New York City during that period.
-He managed a busy clinical caseload, including outpatient consultations, neuro-diagnostic testing, and management of hospitalized patients.
-His responsibilities included training interns, residents, externs, and visiting foreign veterinarians during daily ward rounds, as well as presenting weekly lectures.
-His motivation to teach extended to providing neurology phone consultations through Antech Diagnostic Labs to veterinarians nationally, and to providing online neurology services and course instruction for the Veterinary Information Network.
+Dr. Joseph served as a chief neurologist and head of medical service at the Animal Medical Center from 1989 to 2000— the only practising neurologist in New York City during that period.
+He not only managed a busy clinical caseload but also trained interns, residents, externs and visiting foreign veterinarians.
+His passion for teaching extended to giving phone consultations to veterinarians across the country through Antech Diagnostic Labs and providing online neurology services and course instruction for the Veterinary Information Network.

-Dr. Joseph and Dr. Jason Berg co-founded Animal MR, a mobile veterinary MRI service, in 2000.
-That achievement enabled him to become visionary in his formation of The Animal Specialty Center in Yonkers, which he co-founded with Dr. Berg in 2008.
+Dr. Joseph and Dr. Berg co-founded Animal MR, a mobile veterinary MRI service, in 2000.
+Its success fueled the formation of The Animal Specialty Center in Yonkers, which he co-founded with Dr. Berg in 2008.

-Dr. Joseph has published numerous journal articles, has lectured nationally and internationally, and has been featured in various media, including New York Magazine Best Vets, the New York Post, Fortune Magazine and CNN-TV.
+Dr. Joseph has published numerous journal articles, has lectured nationally and internationally, and has been featured in various media, including New York Magazine’s Best Vets, the New York Post, Fortune magazine and CNN.